cognitivetech/ollama-ebook-summary/summaries/Eastern-Body_Western-Mind.md

 **Social Identity Development:**
 - The development of a social identity prepares children for more complex interactions with the larger world.
 - Balancing autonomy and relinquishing it is essential during this stage.

-### For the child whose autonomy is weak, there is a tendency to be swept away by others, be defined by them, or live in fear of losing the self.
-A kinder

 **Early Childhood Development (Ages 3-6): Preoperational Period**